znadhiac/boutique_hotel_performance_analysis/README.md

 ## BUSINESS QUESTIONS

 1. **Customer Demographics and Behavior**
-    - What is the distribution of customer age, gender, and country?
+    - Distribution of customers by age, gender, and country
-    - How do customer demographics relate to booking volume and guest count?
+    - Relationship between demographics, bookings, and guest counts
 2. **Room Utilization and Performance**
-    - Which rooms are booked most frequently, and which generate the most revenue?
+    - Booking volume and revenue by room type
-    - How does occupancy vary by room type, capacity, or base price?
+    - Occupancy by room capacity and base price
-    - What is the average stay duration and number of guests per booking by room type?
+    - Average stay duration and guests per booking
 3. **Revenue and Payment Analysis**
-    - How do total bookings, guest counts, and revenue vary across seasons and months?
+    - Bookings, guests, and revenue by month and season
-    - Which payment methods are most commonly used during different seasons?
+    - Payment method usage across seasons

 ---